-Also, if your club said "no" to any of the criteria, or if a member requests a K-3 form, then some or all of your club members may once again receive a K-3 form in addition to their K-1 form.
+If your club doesn't meet the Domestic Filing Exception criteria, then some or all of your club members will receive a Schedule K-3 form in addition to their K-1 form.
 This is the first of several pages they will receive.
-A copy of all of these will also be included in your total club filing.
-Slide 64
+A copy of all of these will also be included in your total club tax filing.
+The K-2 & K-3 forms provide information needed for foreign tax reporting, not only for your club, but also for each of your individual members' personal taxes.
+As I mentioned before, bivio's tax software will walk you through this process and many clubs can omit filing Schedule K-2 and Schedule K-3s.

+Another important early tax preparation step is related to foreign companies.
 Does your club own any stocks that are headquartered outside of the United States?

 For example, you might own foreign companies that are traded on the US exchanges as ADR's or, you may own ETFs or mutual funds that invest in foreign companies.
-Slide 65

 In order for the bivio tax program to fill in your tax forms correctly, you need to identify the country where each of your stocks is headquartered or incorporated.

 If you are unsure what country that is, then do a simple Google search using the company name and "headquarters location" or try "incorporation location".

-You may also find this information on a 1099 form from a prior year or on a new 1099 that you will receive in early 2023.
+You may also find this information on a 1099 form from a prior year or on a new 1099 that you will receive in early 2025.

 If you still have a question, email us at support@bivio.com and we can help you find the information.

-When you have identified the country where the company is incorporated, you need to enter this country code in bivio on the 1099-INT/DIV review report, found on the Accounting>Reports page.
-Slide 68
+When you have identified the country where the company is incorporated, you need to enter this country code in bivio on the 1099-INT/DIV Review report, found here on the Accounting>Reports page.

-On that form, you will find a column which indicates Country.
+On that form,

+you will find a column which indicates Country.

-Here is an example where US is listed for BP.
-If you do research, you will find that BP is headquartered in the United Kingdom..
+Here is an example where US is listed for the company BP.
+If you do research, you will find that BP is incorporated in the United Kingdom..

-To adjust what is shown, you click on the 2 letter country designation and this form will open
+To adjust what is shown, you click on the 2-letter country designation and this form will open

-At the top is where you select the country the company is headquartered in.
-Slide 70
+At the top is where you select the country where the company is headquartered.